Panorama Tower: Financing

 In 2014, the building became the first development in the city of Miami to be accepted into the EB-5 visa program.
 When the application was submitted in late 2012, it was stated that this immigrant investment system could fund about 15% to 20% of the project.
 However, later estimates were placed lower despite high demand that was exceeding the limit of 10,000 visas per year (throughout the country).

-With a very high Walk Score, Panorama Tower is in the class of apartment buildings that have seen the most increase in value over time even into a market slowdown in 2017.
+Panorama Tower is in the class of apartment buildings that have seen increase in value even into a market slowdown in 2017.